Conditions Carnitine Uptake Defect

 When we eat food, enzymes help break it down.
 Certain enzymes help break down fats.
 The carnitine transporter enzyme is very important for breaking down fats.
 This enzyme's job is to move carnitine into the mitochondria of the cell.
 Mitochondria are the energy-making factories of cells.

 If your baby has carnitine uptake defect (CUD), then your baby’s body either does not make enough of or makes non-working copies of the carnitine transporter.
 When this happens, your baby’s body cannot use fats for energy.
 This is harmful because your baby’s heart needs fats for energy.
-Your baby’s body also needs fats for energy when his or her body runs out of sugars to break down, such as between meals.
+Your baby’s body also needs fats for energy when their body runs out of sugars to break down, such as between meals.

 CUD is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for CUD, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with CUD is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

-Support for Carnitine uptake defect
+Support for Carnitine Uptake Defect

 Support groups can help connect people who are affected with carnitine uptake defect (CUD) with a supportive community and information.
 These organizations offer resources for affected individuals and their families, as well as health care providers.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s physician may help you coordinate care with a doctor who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Some children with carnitine uptake defect (CUD) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 At this time we have not located a family story for this particular condition.
 If your family is affected by carnitine uptake defect (CUD) and you would like to share your story, please contact us so other families may learn from your experience.